 You can definitely do the there-and-back hike in one day.
 It will be long though and depending on what time of year the track and Lac Blanc will be busy.
 The lake starts getting quiet around 5 – 6PM in the summer.
 This means aside from you and whoever else is camping (counted 13 other tents), it is very peaceful.
 If you have an option I would suggest to stay overnight to enjoy the place and view without the crowds.
 Sunrise there is also absolutely stunning and worth the early wake up call.

 A few tips: Here you will find that there is the Lac Blanc Refuge that sells water, food, etc but if you’re wanting to make a stop for lunch make sure you have cash as they don’t accept card.
 This is the same with most other refuges in the mountains.
 They also have a toilet which they leave open overnight for anyone pitching a tent.
-Also, tents can’t be put up until 7PM and have to be taken down before 9AM otherwise they can fine you.
+Also, tents can’t be put up until 7PM and have to be taken down before 9AM otherwise you can expect a fine.

-This was my first overnight stay in the mountains and was well worth those views I had on that mountain.
+This was my first overnight stay in the mountains and was well worth those incredible views.

 girl standing in front of lac blanc after hiking chamonix